Azure/Cloud-Native/website/blog/2022-09-13/index.md

 ## What is Dapr and Why to use it?
-We as a developers have been asked many times to create scalable resilient and distributed applications as microservices, but we faced the same challenges such as recovering state after failures, discovery and calling other microservices, integration with external resources, asynchronous communications between different services and distributed tracing and measuring message calls and performance across components and networked services.
+We as a developers have been asked many times to create scalable resilient and distributed applications as microservices, but we faced the same challenges such as recovering state after failures, services discovery and calling other microservices, integration with external resources, asynchronous communications between different services, distributed tracing and measuring message calls and performance across components and networked services.

 Dapr (Distributed Application Runtime) offers a solution for the common problems that needed in any distributed microservice application.
-Dapr can be used with [any language](https://docs.dapr.io/concepts/overview/#dapr-sdks) (Go, .NET python, Node, Java, C++) and can run [anywhere](https://docs.dapr.io/concepts/overview/#hosting-environments) (On-premise, Kubernetes, Azure Cloud, GCP, AWS, IBM)
+Dapr can be used with [any language](https://docs.dapr.io/concepts/overview/#dapr-sdks) (Go, .NET python, Node, Java, C++) and can run [anywhere](https://docs.dapr.io/concepts/overview/#hosting-environments) (On-premise, Kubernetes, Azure Cloud, GCP, AWS, IBM, etc...)

-Dapr core component is the Building Block, Dapr supports so far 9 building blocks.
-Building block in a simple words is a modular component which encapsulates best practices and can be accessed over standard HTTP or gRPC APIs.

-Dapr core component is the [Building Block](https://docs.dapr.io/concepts/building-blocks-concept/), Dapr supports so far 9 building blocks.
-Building block in a simple words is a modular component which encapsulates best practices and can be accessed over standard HTTP or gRPC APIs.
+Dapr core component is the [Building Block](https://docs.dapr.io/concepts/building-blocks-concept/), Dapr supports so far 9 Building Blocks.
+Building Block in a simple words is a modular component which encapsulates best practices and can be accessed over standard HTTP or gRPC APIs.

-Building blocks address common challenges in building resilient, microservices applications and codify best practices and patterns.
-Building blocks provide a consistent APIs and abstracting away the implementation details to keep your code simple and portable.
+Building Blocks address common challenges in building resilient, microservices applications and implement best practices and patterns.
+Building Blocks provide a consistent APIs and abstracting away the implementation details to keep your code simple and portable.

-The diagram below shows the 9 building blocks which exposes public API that can be called from your code, and can be configured using [components](https://docs.dapr.io/concepts/components-concept/) to implement the building blocks’ capability.
+The diagram below shows the 9 Building Blocks which exposes public API that can be called from your code, and can be configured using [components](https://docs.dapr.io/concepts/components-concept/) to implement the building blocks’ capability.
 Remember that you can pick whatever building block suites your distributed microservice application and you can incorporate other building blocks as needed.

 ![Diagram of the 9 bulding blocks by dapr](img/DaprBuildingBlocks.jpg)

 ## How Dapr works with your microservice application?
-Dapr exposes its building blocks and components through a **sidecar architecture**.
+Dapr exposes its Building Blocks and components through a **sidecar architecture**.
 A sidecar enables Dapr to run in a separate memory process or separate container alongside your service.
 Sidecars provide isolation and encapsulation as they aren't part of the service, but connected to it.
 This separation enables each to have its own runtime environment and be built upon different programming platforms.

 ![Diagram showing the sidcar concept in Dapr](img/ACA-Tutorial-DaprSidecar-s.jpg)